GuideNepalTaxFreelanceSide IncomeTDS

 TDS on domestic service payments.
 Under Section 88, when a Nepali business pays you for services, they deduct TDS at:

 TDS is computed on the service amount only, never on the VAT portion.
-It's an advance — you adjust it against your final tax liability when you file.
-If too much was withheld, you get a refund (slowly).
-If too little, you owe the difference.
+It's an advance: you adjust it against your final tax liability when you file.
+Too much withheld, you get a refund (slowly).
+Too little, you owe the difference.

-The 15% TDS on a PAN-only bill is steep, and people misread it as "final tax."
-It's not.
+People often misread the 15% TDS on a PAN-only bill as "final tax."
+It isn't.
 It's an advance withholding.
 At your final marginal slab the actual tax might be 20% or 30%, in which case the 15% covered most of it.
 At the 1% or 10% slab, the 15% over-withheld and you should claim the refund at filing.

 VAT registration: thresholds you have to know

-Crossing turnover thresholds triggers VAT registration whether you wanted it or not.
+Cross a turnover threshold and VAT registration is triggered whether you wanted it or not.

 Turnover is measured on a rolling 12-month basis.
 The day you cross the threshold, you have 30 days to register.
 Operating without VAT registration past that point is a real penalty risk.